QuaSi-Software/Documentation/docs/resie_input_file_format.md

 * `longitude` (`Float`, optional): The longitude of location in WGS84.
 If given, it overwrites the coordinates read out of the weather file!
 * `time_zone` (`Float`, optional): The time zone used in the current simulation in relation to UTC.
 If given, it overwrites the coordinates read out of the weather file!
 DWD-dat files are assumed to be in GMT+1.
 * `epsilon` (`Float`, optional): The absolute tolerance for all floating-point comparisons in the simulation.
 Two values whose difference falls below this threshold are treated as equal.
 Defaults to 1e-9.
+* `force_profiles_to_repeat` (`Bool`, optional): If set to true, all utilized profiles are allowed to be repeated, even if denied or not specified in the profile header!
+Attention: This parameter disables the profile parameter in the profile header!
+Defaults to false.

 **A note on time:** Internally, the simulation engine works with timestamps in seconds relative to the reference point specified as `start`.
 To ensure consistent data, all specified profiles are read in with a predefined or created datetime index, which must cover the simulation period from `start` to `end` (inclusive).
 Internally, all profile datetime indexes are converted to local standard time without daylight savings, which is also used for the output timestamp!
 Leap days are filtered out in all inputs and outputs to ensure consistency with weather data sets.
 See the chapter profiles below and [Time, time zones and weather files](resie_time_definition.md) for more information.